HOME

 04-20-08

 Still scraping, but I also do a little lapping on my granite straight edge.
-Also, using the Automatic Generation of Gages to prove flatness.
+Also, using the Automatic Generation of Gauges to prove flatness.
 This installment may be found here.

 04-05-08